TRICARE Expansion & Health Care Coverage For Service Dependents

 Exploring the remote therapy policies

 Many people began seeing healthcare providers remotely in response to the COVID-19 pandemic, and acceptance of this practice is statistically suggested to be growing.
 This may influence how many therapists TRICARE covers for service members.
-The Centers for Disease Control and Prevention (CDC) estimate that 37% of U.S. adults had used telemedicine within the previous 12 months.
+The Centers for Disease Control and Prevention (CDC) estimates that 37% of U.S. adults have used telemedicine within the previous 12 months.

 This TRICARE coverage extension is also thought to include coverage for telemental health, a term that explicitly defines TRICARE mental health services that are delivered remotely.
 In addition, TRICARE covers remote psychiatric services in some cases, such as medication management.*

-*At the time of this publication, audio-only and videoconferencing options are covered.
+*At the time of this publication, audio-only and videoconferencing options are covered through TRICARE.
 However, there may be exceptions for specific types of mental health treatment.

 Like other types of medical care covered under TRICARE, only medically necessary telehealth services generally qualify.
 Active-duty service members also currently need a referral in order to use this TRICARE benefit.
 (Retirees and family members covered under TRICARE Prime do not.)
 When preparing to work with a mental health professional, especially outside of a TRICARE military hospital or clinic, you may want to double-check that they are a TRICARE-approved provider, meaning that TRICARE covers some or all of their costs.